James - 8-Week Youth Group Program

 In your preparation, you may find it helpful to listen to, watch, or read some sermons from the letter of James.

-Click here to download this 8-week program, or see a sample session at the bottom of the page.
+Click here to download this 8-week program, view the PDF below, or see a sample session at the bottom of the page.

 Sample: Session 1 :: Kick-Off Amazingness